FreeRADIUS/freeradius-server/raddb/README.rst

 Modules can be enabled by creating a soft link.
 For module ``foo``, do::

-  $ cd raddb
+  $ cd raddb/mods-enabled
-  $ ln -s mods-available/foo mods-enabled/foo
+  $ ln -s ../mods-available/foo

 To create "local" versions of the modules, we suggest copying the file instead.
 This leaves the original file (with documentation) in the